Posted on Friday, June 30th, 2023 at 12:57 pm

 - Unlawful restraint – False imprisonment occurs when an individual unlawfully restrains another without their consent, thus interfering with their personal freedom.
 The confinement could take various forms, like physical barriers, force, threats, or any other means preventing a person from moving freely.

-- Intent – The perpetrator must have the specific intent to confine or restrain the victim.
+- Intent – The perpetrator must specifically intend to confine or restrain the victim.
 If the confinement was accidental or unintentional, it does not meet the criteria for false imprisonment.

 To secure a conviction, the prosecution must provide compelling evidence proving both elements of false imprisonment.
 Demonstrating unlawful restraint can involve physical evidence, video footage, or eyewitness testimonies.
 Notably, the prosecution must prove the restraint was against the victim’s will, usually through the victim’s testimony or other supporting evidence.